What’s Best for Your Estate Planning Needs?

 Benefits of Using a Trust Instead of a Will

-- Avoidance of probate: A will must be validated by the court in probate before the executor of your estate can gain control of your assets and make distributions to heirs per your instructions.
-Delays in probate can occur if the validity of the will is contested.
-A trust serves as a vehicle to avoid probate.
+- Avoidance of probate: A will must be validated by the court pursuant to a probate proceeding before the executor of the estate can gain control of your assets and make distributions to heirs per your instructions.
+Delays in probate can occur if the validity of the will is contested or if an individual is unmarried and has no children which means that more distant heirs of the deceased person must be found and notified before the probate process can proceed.
+In such situations, a trust is very useful and serves as a vehicle to avoid probate.
 Your assets are already under control of the trust and trustee.
 Therefore, the trustee can more quickly proceed with the administration of your estate per your instructions in the trust agreement (which can be modified at any time while you are still alive).

-Wills and Trusts Lawyers Serving Nassau and Suffolk County NY
+Wills and Trusts Lawyers Serving Nassau, Suffolk, Queens, Brooklyn, Manhattan and Westchester County, NY